donnatchris/FDF-42/readme.md

 	make

-execute the program (you must pass a file containing coordonates)
+execute the program (you must pass a file.fdf containing coordonates)

-	./fdf <file>
+	./fdf <file.fdf>

 ## ARCHITECTURE:
 - mandatory/ directory with files for the mandatory part